Rey Guevarra: Powerade Tigers / GlobalPort Batang Pier

 On April 20, 2012, him, Al-Hussaini and Lordy Tugade was traded by Petron Blaze (formerly San Miguel) to Powerade Tigers for Marcio Lassiter and Celino Cruz.

 "The Fafa Dunk"

+Guevarra was known as "Fafa Rey" for his good looks.
 With 11 seconds left during the 3rd quarter of Powerade Tigers (currently NorthPort Batang Pier) game against the Alaska Aces, Guevarra went coast-to-coast for a facial slam dunk over Aces import Jason Forte.
 Minutes later, he trended nationwide on Twitter.

 Meralco Bolts

-Guevarra, along with Vic Manuel, Josh Vanlandingham, and a 2015 first round pick was traded by GlobalPort to the Meralco Bolts for Sol Mercado, Kelly Nabong, and Jaypee Belencion.In the 2014 PBA All-Star Week he won his first Slam Dunk Contest along with co-champion Justin Melton.
+Guevarra, along with Vic Manuel, Josh Vanlandingham, and a 2015 first round pick was traded by GlobalPort to the Meralco Bolts for Sol Mercado, Kelly Nabong, and Jaypee Belencion.
+In the 2014 PBA All-Star Week he won his first Slam Dunk Contest along with co-champion Justin Melton.
 Both of them had perfect scores in the final two rounds.
 He won two more Slam Dunk contests again in 2015 and 2016.